umairsayed/DS_Project/README.md

-Mapping Locations in Around the World in 80 Days
+# Mapping Locations in *Around the World in 80 Days*
-Data Science Research Project – Final Repository

-This repository contains all code, data, and outputs for my project “Mapping Locations in Classic Novels Using Named Entity Recognition.”
-The goal of the project is to extract, validate, classify, and map geographic locations mentioned in Jules Verne’s Around the World in 80 Days using NLP and transformer models.
+This repository contains all data and code used for my Data Science Research Project, where I extract, validate, classify, and map locations mentioned in Jules Verne’s *Around the World in 80 Days* using NLP and transformer models.

-Repository Structure
+## Repository Structure

-1. data/
+### 1. data/

-Contains all datasets used in the workflow:
+This folder contains all datasets required for the workflow:

-- around_world_80_days.csv — cleaned novel text split by chapters (from gutenbergr).
+- around_world_80_days.csv — cleaned novel text split by chapters.

-- cities15000.txt — GeoNames database file for validating extracted city names.
+- cities15000.txt — GeoNames database used to validate city names.

-- sentence_city_pairs.xlsx — manually labelled ground-truth dataset for evaluation.
+- sentence_city_pairs.xlsx — manually labelled ground-truth test data.

-- synthetic_training_improved.xlsx — synthetic training data used for fine-tuning classification models.
+- synthetic_training_improved.xlsx — synthetic training dataset for the classification models.

-2. clean_book.R
+### 2. clean_book.R

-Retrieves the raw novel from Project Gutenberg and performs preprocessing, metadata removal, and chapter segmentation.
+Retrieves the novel from Project Gutenberg and performs all preprocessing (metadata removal, chapter detection, formatting).
+Run this file first if you want to regenerate the cleaned text.

-3. ner_extraction_and_validation.ipynb
+### 3. ner_extraction_and_validation.ipynb

-Applies three NER models (spaCy Small, spaCy RoBERTa, Hugging Face BERT) and validates extracted location names against the GeoNames database.
+Runs three NER models (spaCy Small, spaCy RoBERTa, Hugging Face BERT), extracts location entities, and validates them against the GeoNames database.
+Outputs a validated list of cities and sentence–city pairs.

-4. journey_classification_and_mapping.ipynb
+### 4. journey_classification_and_mapping.ipynb

-Trains BERT and RoBERTa classifiers on synthetic data, predicts visited vs. mentioned cities, geocodes locations, and generates the final ordered journey.
+Trains the classification models (BERT and RoBERTa) using the synthetic dataset, predicts visited vs. mentioned cities, performs geocoding, and generates the final ordered journey.

-5. around_the_world_journey_map.html
+### 5. around_the_world_journey_map.html

-Interactive Folium map showing the reconstructed route taken in the novel.
+The final interactive Folium map showing the reconstructed journey.
-(Download + open in browser to explore.)
+Download and open in any browser to view.

+## How to Run
+1. (Optional) Run `clean_book.R` if you wish to re-download and clean the novel.
+2. Run `ner_extraction_and_validation.ipynb` to extract and validate all locations.
+3. Run `journey_classification_and_mapping.ipynb` to classify visited cities and generate the final map.
+4. Open `around_the_world_journey_map.html` in your browser to explore the journey.

+## Notes
+- All code used in the final report is included here.
+- Data required for running the notebooks is contained in the `data/` folder.